grpc/grpc-go/Documentation/encoding.md

 On the server-side, using a `Codec` is as simple as registering it into the global registry (i.e. `import`ing it).
 If a message is encoded with the content sub-type supported by a registered `Codec`, it will be used automatically for decoding the request and encoding the response.
-Otherwise, the request will be rejected with status code `Unimplemented`.
+Otherwise, for backward-compatibility reasons, gRPC will attempt to use the "proto" codec.
+In an upcoming change (tracked in [this issue](https://github.com/grpc/grpc-go/issues/1824)), such requests will be rejected with status code `Unimplemented` instead.

 ## Compressors (Compression and Decompression)